-This black masoor daal is a great addition to your weekly meal prep.
-It is so versatile.
-It can serve as a side at your weeknight dinner table, be the star for a vegan or vegetarian meal and leftovers can act as a hearty soup for lunch!
+This black masoor daal is so versatile.
+It can serve as a side at your weeknight dinner table alongside my easy keema recipe, be the star of a vegan or vegetarian meal, and its leftovers can make a hearty soup for lunch!

 What you’ll love about this recipe